egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 ![MSE2](Images/MSE%20vs%20CrossEntropy2.png)

-As you can see the cross entropy gradient is lot simpler than MSE resulting in faster learning
+As you can see the cross entropy gradient is lot simpler than MSE resulting in faster learning.

+**14.** Consider a language with an alphabet of 27 characters.
+What would be the maximal entropy of this language?

+From the information theory we know that the entropy is maximized when all the probabilities are equally distributed.
+That's because, if something is equally distributed we are the most uncertain on our decision.

+pi = 1/27 for i = 1,2,3....27

+H = Σpi*log2(pi)

+= 3log2(3)

+**15.** A lot of machine learning models aim to approximate probability distributions.
+Let’s say P is the distribution of the data and Q is the distribution learned by our model.
+How do measure how close Q is to P?

+KL Divergence

+ΣP(x)log(P(x)/Q(x))

+Q: Reference Distributon

+**16.** MPE (Most Probable Explanation) vs. MAP (Maximum A Posteriori)

+* i.
+How do MPE and MAP differ?
+* ii.
+Give an example of when they would produce different results.